 Growing up in Philadelphia as the son of a longtime radio DJ, whose family roots extend to New Orleans, Adrian was exposed to a diverse catalog of American music, including rock, bluegrass, zydeco, and soul.
 However, it was at age four, upon participating in a school performance of The Beatles’ “A Hard Day’s Night,” that his passion for music really took off.
-At that point, Adrian immersed himself in the early rock of The Beatles, Chuck Berry, Little Richard, Buddy Holly, and The Beach Boys.
-Those artists’ mix of blues and popular rhythms with rich harmony and highly structured forms remain a great influence on him to this day.
+At that point, Adrian immersed himself in the early classic rock of The Beatles, Chuck Berry, Little Richard, Buddy Holly, and The Beach Boys.
+The Beatles’ mix of popular rhythms and harmony with highly structured development remain a great influence on him to this day.

-As a versatile instrumentalist, proficient in a wide variety of styles on guitar, mandolin, banjo, and bass, Adrian found a home in the world of musical theater, and has played for a wide variety of productions both in New York and internationally.
-As a music director and composer, he’s also helped shape productions for Less Than Rent Theater (Little Town Blues, Diva–Best Musical and Audience Favorite at the 2013 United Solo Theatre Festival), Artilliers (A Dream Play, Sea/Sick), Kaleid Theatre (Eurydice, Glow, No Place Like, Take/Sacrifice), and Theater In Asylum (¡Olé!, The Debates).
+As a versatile instrumentalist, proficient in a wide variety of styles on guitar, mandolin, banjo, and bass, Adrian has found a home in the world of musical theater, playing for numerous productions, including Once We Lived Here (Australian Made Entertainment), Dreamgirls, Rent!
+(The Gallery Players), and ¡Olé!
+(Theater In Asylum).
+As a music director and composer, he’s also helped shape productions for Less Than Rent Theater (Little Town Blues, Diva–winner of Best Musical and Audience Favorite at The 2013 United Solo Theatre Festival) and Kaleid Theatre (Eurydice, Glow, No Place Like, Take/Sacrifice).